ra559/cis106/_week_report/wr3.md

 ---
 # {{page.title}}

-> Note: This cannot be completed if you have not completed lab 2.
+**Note**: This cannot be completed if you have not completed lab 2.

 1. Study/Read/Review:
    * Review the following presentation: